Railroad Terms

 Trainman's suitcase.

-Guinea; Guinny
+Guinea; guinny

 A green worker or one who is not an familiar with job requirements.

-Head End
+Head end

 The front of the train.
 Use of this term is declining with the demise of the caboose.